lostbyt/public/README.md

 The tool automates all the process, the user has just to plug his rotos and setup the movment he wants.

 -Reads cleaner: This is a tool I wrote to help organize the reads node in a nuke script.
 You can order them by ascending/ descending frame range lenght or by name.

+-ReadGeo renamer: I like to import in Nuke software my 3D geometry in separate readgeo nodes, I feel it is more convenient and flexible to manage your projections.
+Renaming each nodes can be tedious.
+Thoses few lines of code will do it for you, with the same name used in your 3D package.